bmeurant/technical-docs/software-architecture/design-principles/solid.md

 2.  **[SOLID Design Principles](https://sandimetz.com/blog/2009/03/21/solid-design-principles)**

-    This article by Sandi Metz offers a clear and practical perspective on how SOLID principles integrate into daily code development, particularly with the use of Test-Driven Development (TDD).
+    This article by Sandi Metz offers a clear and practical perspective on how SOLID principles integrate into daily code development, particularly with the use of [[tdd|Test-Driven Development (TDD)]].

 ---